Headed to Italy and wondering what to eat in Milan?

 The delicacy has a rich, creamy filling made with rice and heavy cream while adding a touch of cinnamon which makes it really quite delicious.

-5 Things to Bring with You to Milan
+5 Things to Bring with You to Italy

 An Unlocked Cell Phone so that you can use an Italian sim card while here to help navigate the trains.